The Complete Guide To Using Zelle For Business

 Zelle recommends only sending payments to people you know and trust, so it’s best to have a secure, comfortable relationship with your customers before asking them to pay you with Zelle.
 It’s also a good idea to offer a variety of other payment methods instead of relying solely on Zelle to get paid.

-Zelle can be very useful for both businesses and customers needing to navigate a new world of remote purchasing, selling, and banking.
+Zelle can be very useful for businesses needing to navigate a new world of remote purchasing, selling, and banking.
 Because Zelle is readily accessible through a huge number of major participating banks and is free to use, it’s no wonder the app has made waves even amongst equally large and well-known competitors.
-However, with the COVID-era policies and programs winding down and inflation surging, it’s uncertain how long Zelle will remain free to use.

 At the same time, the current proliferation of Zelle scams and the lack of any purchase protection guarantees could (understandably) make your customers uncomfortable with using it.

-For now, however, it’s a great option for any business looking to avoid the high cost of credit card processing and offer customers an easy, quick way to make a payment.
+As long as Zelle continues to be free to use (in most cases), it’s a great option for any business looking to avoid the high cost of credit card processing and offer customers an easy, quick way to make a payment.
+Check out our post on the best small business bank accounts to find some business banking options for Zelle.